 "Not liking Black Panther does not make anyone a racist."

+All that being said, the Marvel Cinematic Universe is not known for its commitment to realism.
+Silliness is a not a deal-breaker.
+But the implied horrors of Wakandan way of life prevented me from being engrossed in this movie.
+If anything, I felt grossed out.
 I found the fictional nation of Wakanda to be savagery.
 I did not personally relate to the underlying theme of black oppression even though I can understand why others can and why I probably should, too.
 I did not care about any of the characters.
 And I do not feel bad about saying any of this.

 If this movie empowers black children and offers them relatable idols, that is only laudable—more power to them as far as I am concerned.
 Although, I find it sad that after all these efforts for equality, people still identify so strongly with their skin color.
 White nationalism is one of the ugliest movements ever conceived.
 Witnessing behavior around this movie that can be only described as a black version of it is a sad, retrogressive turn of events.
 I truly hope that it will be a short-lived, atavistic reaction to whatever racism still remains in the Western society.
 Whatever it is, not liking this movie does not make anyone a racist.
 People cannot be demanded to have a good time.